cbdevnet/microcontroller-workshop/README.md

 * The actual microcontrollers (ATmega8)
 * Red/green/yellow LEDs
 * Some resistors for the LEDs
-* AVR ICSP programmers (the cheap ones will do, too)
+* AVR ICSP programmers (One per student works best)
 * Some switches (DIP switch arrays work quite well)
-* Breadboards (kind of optional, but highly recommended)
+* Breadboards
 * a whole lot of those tiny wires to go on the breadboards
+* a Logic Analyzer (great for illustrating how some of the examples work)